Avijadhav01/AviJadhav01/README.md

 - **Package Managers**: npm, Yarn
 - **Databases**: MongoDB, PostgreSQL, MySQL
 - **Version Control**: Git, GitHub
-- **CI/CD**: Jenkins, Travis CI, GitHub Actions

 ---

 ## 🚀 Fun Facts

 - I love learning new programming languages and frameworks to stay up-to-date with the latest trends in web development.
-- When I’m not coding, I enjoy gaming, reading tech blogs, and contributing to open-source projects!
+- When I’m not coding, I enjoy gaming, and contributing to open-source projects!

 ---